timbeaudet/knowledge_base/faq/today.md

 - Just Chatting as we Get started & warmed up.
 - **Tyre Bytes is building an incremental racing game!**
+- Showing "Truck Yeet"
-- EXPERIMENT: CSV data into codes to build tech tree.
+- EXPERIMENT: CSV data into codes to create a MINI incremental game.
 - Plan out the Great Lakes trip?!

 ## Events / Notices / Coming Soon